Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - Related to the above: Bedivere's soul should have undergone a Cessation of Existence at the end of Camelot.
 Being alive for a millennium and a half stretched his soul to its limit, and each use of Dead End: Airgetlam further consumes his soul.
 By the time he hands Excalibur back to the Lion King, his soul should have died.
 However, the World preserved a record of his deeds in the Singularity, and used that record to preserve him within the Throne of Heroes.
 Despite, or perhaps because of the risks and sacrifices he made to accomplish his goal, he was able to go Beyond the Impossible.
 And the game mechanics recognize this — he is given the Star attribute, an attribute only given to Heroic Spirits who were known not only for their heroic deeds, but also for changing the course of human history.
 He's the only Heroic Spirit recorded as preventing the Incineration of Humanity by the Throne of Heroes.

-- The villains in this chapter is the alliance of three goddesses trying to overthrow Gilgamesh from Uruk: Tiamat, Ereshkigal, and Quetzalcoatl.
+- The villains in this chapter are the alliance of three goddesses trying to overthrow Gilgamesh from Uruk: Tiamat, Ereshkigal, and Quetzalcoatl.
 You're now fighting against gods!

 - The Axe of Marduk is a gargantuan weapon hundreds of meters long.
 It requires three groups of hundreds of Wyverns to transport it to the Northern Wall.
 Once there, Quetzalcoatl simply hurls it all the way to the Bloodfort, shattering the entrance and allowing the rest of the group to take on the final goddess.